ToJans/tojans.github.com/content/posts/the-issue-with-scrum-safe-ddd-and-other-methodologies/index.md

 The solution is tri-fold in my opinion:

-### 1. Avoid tech lingo/solution space when talking to your clients,
+### 1. Avoid tech lingo/solution space when talking to your clients

 Try to speak the language of the business.
 You might think you make an impression by exposing all your knowledge about a certain methodology, but in reality this does not bring the client any closer to the solution.
 Only share the absolute minimum you cannot avoid.